syncfusion/blazor-docs/src/gantt/gantt-chart/time-line.md

 ![Alt text](images/monthMode.png)

-### Year timeline mode
+### Year Timeline Mode

-In the `Year` timeline mode, the upper schedule header displays the years whereas, the bottom header displays its corresponding months.
-Refer to the following code example.
+In the `Year` timeline mode, top tier of the schedule header displays the years, where as bottom tier of the schedule header displays its corresponding months.
+Refer the following code example.

 ```csharp
 @using Syncfusion.Blazor.Gantt